deanhiller/webpieces/README.md

 ### Intellij Setup

-IF Intellij, you will have a bit more pain in the debugger(the debugger is not as nice as eclipse BUT the IDE usability is much better).
+In Intellij, you will have a bit more pain in the debugger(the debugger is not as nice as eclipse BUT the IDE usability is much better).
-NOTE: last test out on Intellij 2017.2 with fixes(https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000451564-Intellij-2017-1-5-and-gradle-4-1-milestone-upgrade-broke-this-project?page=1#community_comment_115000373970)
+NOTE: last tested on Intellij 2019.1

 1. Import Project
    * From Welcome screen, choose Import Project